SEAN I YOUNG, PhD | About Me | Curriculum Vitae | Publications | Google Scholar | E-mail

 distortion optimization problem.
 We then show that this problem can be solved using optimal bit-depth

-allocation following decorrelation by the optimal End-to-end Learned Transform (ELT) we derive in this
+allocation following decorrelation by the optimal End-to-end Learned Transform (ELT).
+[Paper]

 Fast optical flow extraction from compressed video.
 IEEE Trans Image Process, 2020.
 We propose the fast